UbuntuUbuntu Based

 snap install [package-name]

-For example, install Atom text editor on Ubuntu 22.04 using Snap Package Management Software. run the following command below:
+For example, install the Atom text editor on Ubuntu 22.04 using Snap Package Management Software. run the following command below:

 sudo snap install atom --classic